microsoft/azure-pipelines-yaml/design/pipeline-triggers.md

         include: [ string ]  # branches to consider the trigger events, optional; Defaults to all branches.
         exclude: [ string ]  # branches to discard the trigger events, optional; Defaults to none.
       paths:
-        include: [ string ]  # file paths to consider the trigger events, optional; Defaults to all branches.
+        include: [ string ]  # file paths to consider the trigger events, optional; Defaults to all paths.
         exclude: [ string ]  # file paths to discard the trigger events, optional; Defaults to none.
       tags: # filter on the events when tags are added to the commit
         include: [string] # tags on commits to consider the trigger events, optional.